-Excludes the amounts payable and receivable for sales and purchases of securities with a settlement date after September 30, 2002.
+^b Excludes the amounts payable and receivable for sales and purchases of securities with a settlement date after September 30 for each fiscal year.
 Amount also excludes \$1,329,334,493 in cash collateral for security lending for fiscal year 2002.